TYLER MEUNINCK • The Harbor Estuary

 My paintings are what I like to call "stray locations around the southern bend of Lake Michigan."
 They represent industrial neighborhoods that have piqued my curiosity about their history, lives, and people.
 I paint both large and small works that are indebted to the properties of the tools in my hand and represent arrangements of forms that embody a sense of place.
 My studio practice adheres loosely to the credo of some midcentury abstractionists and a few early and late modernists, that "It is not what you paint but how it is painted."
 Paint, in a sense, is the active ingredient that carries and displays a portrait of its own actions.
 Each work, like the landscape it depicts, may reveal an unnameable but identifiable character, a portrait of place.
 The works as a whole describe my appreciation for the oceanic panorama of the cities around Lake Michigan.

-Tyler Meuninck resides in Milwaukee WI.
-He attended the Herron School of Art and Design, earning a Bachelor’s Degree in Fine Arts, and further received a Masters of Fine Arts Degree from the University of Wisconsin in Milwaukee.
+Tyler Meuninck resides in Milwaukee, Wisconsin.
+He attended the Herron School of Art and Design, earning a Bachelor’s degree in Fine Arts, and further received a Masters of Fine Arts degree from the University of Wisconsin-Milwaukee.

-Exhibitions include, Timothy Cobb Fine Arts, WI, Flux Gallery IN, New Galleries, IN, The Harrison Center for the Arts, IN, Elaine Erikson Gallery, WI, Walkers Point, WI, Eddington Gallery, MI, Healing Arts, IN, Mount Comfort Gallery, IN, and the Indianapolis Art Center IN.
+Exhibitions include: Timothy Cobb Fine Arts, Wisconsin / Flux Gallery, Indiana / New Galleries, Indiana / The Harrison Center for the Arts, Indiana / Elaine Erikson Gallery, Wisconsin / Walkers Point, Wisconsin / Eddington Gallery, Michigan / Healing Arts, Indiana / Mount Comfort Gallery, Indiana / Indianapolis Art Center, Indiana

 The following questions are intended to provide insight into the artist's process, how they got started and what inspires them.